 For those who have not given fat biking a try, Mesa Verde Country is a great place for adventure that turns mountain biking into an all-season sport.
 Phil’s World boasts 60 miles of well-kept trails and mountain views for both new and experienced riders.
 Visitors can rent bikes at Kokopelli Bike & Board in Cortez, which also offers full mechanic services for needed personal bicycle maintenance.

 Mesa Verde Country invites visitors to experience the special peace found while standing amid a snow-covered landscape – or opt to pump up the adrenaline.
 The neighboring slopes of Telluride, Hesperus and Purgatory are available to skiers who live for shredding the gnar.
-For those diving into this year’s invitation to get out of their comfort zone, cross-country skiing, snowshoeing and snowmobiling are worthy pursuits.
+For those diving into this year’s invitation to get out of their comfort zone with some winter activities, cross-country skiing, snowshoeing and snowmobiling are worthy pursuits.

 Hiking & Horseback Riding